-Stephanie Shearer, the owner of 3 boutiques in Denver, CO, has one of the best approaches to review response that we’ve ever seen.
+Stephanie Shearer, the owner of three boutiques in Denver, Colorado, has one of the best approaches to review response that we’ve ever seen.
 She joined us as part of our Business-to-Business webinar series to teach businesses how to master the art of responding to reviews.
-Click below to watch the recorded webinar and check out Stephanie’s tips!
+Check out Stephanie’s tips!

 Stephanie’s four tenets of responding to reviews:

 Communication: Engage!
 Respond to every review — especially the bad ones.